Intermittent Fasting Diet Explained: A Comprehensive Guide

 • An insufficiency of sleep can result in weight growth.
 Be sure to attempt to obtain a good rest.

 However, it’s important to approach intermittent fasting with caution and consider any potential health conditions or medications that may be affected by fasting.
-If you’re ready to give intermittent fasting a try, consult with your healthcare provider and start gradually by implementing the most popular 16:8 method.
+If you’re ready to give intermittent fasting a try, consult with your healthcare provider and start gradually by first implementing the most popular 16:8 method.
 Remember, consistency is key when it comes to any diet success.

 About the Author